Arm Lift

 Over time, this creates both physical discomfort and quiet self-consciousness, especially in situations where legs are exposed or movement draws attention.
 For patients who have lost weight or experienced changes in skin elasticity, this can feel especially frustrating, as effort and fitness don't resolve the problem.

 A leg lift addresses loose skin along the inner or outer thighs by removing excess tissue and refining contour.
 Most procedures combine skin excision with liposuction to reduce bulk and improve how the thighs move against each other.
-The goal isn’t dramatic change — it’s reducing friction, improving comfort, and allowing daily movement without constant irritation.
+The goal isn't dramatic change, it's reducing friction, improving comfort, and allowing daily movement without constant irritation.

 May Be Worth Discussing If You Notice: